blinkhorn/react-redux-shopping-cart/README.md

 ```

-In `mapStateToProps`, we're passing in `props` but not using it.
+In `mapStoreStateToComponentProps`, we're passing in `props` but not using it.
 The `Cart` component will only be receiving props from redux.

 Next, we'll head over to `App.js` to add in our new component.